GODMapper/NostalgicBot/README.md

 Soon more information about, how to use, roadmap, and how to contribute.

 # Funcions:
+- Mana Trainer: :warning:
 - Targeting: :warning:
-- Mana Trainer: :warning:
+- Walker: :hammer:
-- Looting: :hammer:
+- Waypoint Recorder: :hammer:

 # Project status code description:
 - Done: :heavy_check_mark: